geopandas/contextily/README.md

 `contextily` is developed by a community of enthusiastic volunteers.
 You can see a full list [here](https://github.com/geopandas/contextily/graphs/contributors).

+If you would like to contribute to the project, have a look at the list of [open issues](https://github.com/geopandas/contextily/issues), particularly those labeled as [good first contributions](https://github.com/geopandas/contextily/issues?q=is%3Aissue+is%3Aopen+label%3Agood-first-contribution).

 ## License

 BSD compatible.
 See `LICENSE.txt`